shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 Examples of usage can be found `here <../../../sr_example/README.html>`__.

-Following you can find decriptions of the most relevant common functions available for both.
+Following you can find decriptions of the most relevant functions available for both.

 Basic terminology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A robot is described using an `srdf <http://wiki.ros.org/srdf>`__ file which contains the semantic description that is not available in the `urdf <http://wiki.ros.org/urdf>`__.
-It mainly describe a robot as a collection of **groups** that are representations of different set of joints that are useful for planning.
+It describes a robot as a collection of **groups** that are representations of different set of joints which are useful for planning.
 Each group can have specified its **end-effector** and **group states** which are specific set of joint values predifined for that group with a given name, for example *close_hand* or *folded_arm*.

 As the robot commander is a high lever wrapper of the `moveit_commander <http://wiki.ros.org/moveit_commander>`__, its constructor takes the name of one of the robot groups for which the planning will be performed.